2021 SEA Games: Volunteers

 The organizing committee planned to recruit around 3,000 volunteers for the Games with 2,000 of them based in Hanoi.
 In February 2022, SEAGOC started to work with local Hanoi colleges, mainly Hanoi University and Hanoi Open University to start the process.
 Applicants were required to be fully vaccinated against COVID-19.
 Selected volunteers would receive orientation and training between March and April before being assigned to specific venues in April 2022.

 Torch relay

 The torch relay was held 31 days prior to the opening ceremony, representing 31 editions of the Southeast Asian Games.
 The relay began at Hùng Temple in Phú Thọ Province on 11 April 2022, and went through all hosting provinces before arriving at the cauldron at Mỹ Đình National Stadium in Hanoi on 12 May.

 Ticketing

 The SEAGOC encouraged each provincial organizing committee to allow spectators to enter competition venues for free.
 However, the decision to release and/or charge for tickets is ultimately dependent on each province.
-Hải Phòng and Quảng Ninh expressed interests in free entry for all spectators, with the latter being the largest cluster of venues outside of Hanoi.
+Hải Phòng and Quảng Ninh expressed interest in free entry for all spectators, with the latter being the largest cluster of venues outside of Hanoi.
 Meanwhile, Phú Thọ, the host for all of Vietnam's matches in men's football, has planned on selling tickets.

+Medals

+The official medals of the 2021 SEA Games were designed by Nguyễn Văn Hùng, an artist from the Vietnam Animation Studio who also worked on the medals for the 2016 Asian Beach Games.
+One side of the medal features this edition's logo while the other features the mascot Saola in front of Vietnam's tourist sites and patterns.

+SEA Games 31 medals are cast in copper-zinc compounds, of which red copper accounts for about 85 percent.
+Each medal is five millimeters thick.
+The gold medal is coated with 24-karat gold plating.
+Silver medals are silver-plated and bronze medals are copper-plated.
+To increase durability, each medal is coated with three layers of plating inside and covered with an extra layer outside.
+The ribbon is made of woven fabric.